The New England Journal of Medicine July 04, 2019

 Setting

-Population Patients with metastatic castration-sensitive prostate cancer (mCSPC) receiving continuous androgen-deprivation therapy (ADT), regardless of disease volume, prior docetaxel use, or prior treatment for localized disease.
+Population Men with metastatic, castration-sensitive prostate cancer (mCSPC) receiving ongoing ADT.
+Prior docetaxel and prior treatment for localized disease were permitted.

 Intervention Apalutamide (240 mg daily) plus ADT